radahugo7R/Term1/timeline.md

 - After sufficient research, I decided on pygame because of its flexibility, and its extensive documentation, and support community.
 - Having never used pygame before, I used pygames 'examples' category and spent a lot of time looking at other games and how they use pygames library.
 - https://github.com/pygame/pygame/tree/main/examples
+- I initiatlly had significant trouble importing pygame, but resolved it by importing their 'dev' version after a post on stack overflow.

 - I then started work on the GUI.
 Following pycharm's docs and referencing the example repositries, I managed to get a very basic GUI working for the location selector screen.

 Snapshot of the home menu in a pygame gui: